 The John J. Albright Society

-It is highly appropriate that a future-oriented group be named after John Albright, who assured the Gallery’s twentieth century achievements with his gift, in 1900, of the magnificent neoclassic building, now a national, state and local landmark, as well as a beloved and oft-used community resource.
+It is highly appropriate that a future-oriented group be named after John Albright, who assured the museum’s twentieth century achievements with his gift, in 1900, of the magnificent neoclassic building, now a national, state and local landmark, as well as a beloved and oft-used community resource.

 Born in Virginia in 1848, Albright came to Buffalo in 1883 because of the western expansion of his wholesale coal business.
 He is credited with bringing the Lackawanna Steel Company, later a part of Bethlehem Steel, to this area.
 A pioneer in the development and distribution of electric power, he and his associates built the Ontario Power Company in Niagara Falls, Ontario.